Best daily deals

 Anker kitted out the Soundcore Liberty 4 NC with Bluetooth 5.3 and LDAC, AAC, and SBC codecs.
 Android users will likely get the most out of the LDAC codec.
 Meanwhile, iPhones will default to the AAC codec.
 The app also has a gaming mode meant to optimize against latency.

-Getting the buds to pair is simple, and they stay connected.
+Pairing the buds is simple, and they stay connected.
 In addition, the Liberty 4 NC has Bluetooth multipoint, so you can simultaneously connect to more than one device.

 There are a couple of ways you can pair the Anker Soundcore Liberty 4 NC, either through the Soundcore app or manually.
 Here’s the foolproof method, regardless of your device.